vigorcrust/learn-bazel/README.md

 Actually I wanted to also use external dependencies, but I realized that it is a bit more work, so I postpone it to the next project.

+I decided to postpone the unit test, because I want to use a framework like junit, but for this project it would be too much.